Frequently Asked Questions

 What is the language of the courses?

 We conduct courses in English and Russian languages.
 We speak Bahasa Indonesia as well.
 We will be your guides in freediving as well as in daily life on the island.
-We will help you to communicate with locals since there is Indonesian speaking crew in Freedive Nusa.
+We will help you to communicate with locals since there is an Indonesian speaking crew in Freedive Nusa.

 Is there internet and mobile phone connection on the island?